People have weird experiences. As a journalist for TCT News, that is apparent.

 Pyrrho was kind of an extremist.
 Supposedly, and I hope this is just tall tales about him, he had to have someone with him at all times to keep him safe, because he was so skeptical about his senses that he even doubted whether carriages were coming toward him or even if cliffs were really there!

-Epicurus was very empirical, and believed that we can arrive to something very close to knowledge using the senses.
+Epicurus was very empirical and believed that we can arrive at something very close to knowledge using the senses.

 Modern Skepticism – Is It Just Repackaged Cynicism?

 Today, organizations like the Skeptic Society sort of champion the tradition of skepticism.
 Sort of.